Privacy Policy - Family Horizons Course

 Family Horizons keeps all parent/carer details completely private from schools and Local Authority services.

-Real example: If you're worried that your child's school might know you've accessed the course - they cannot know this.
-They only see something like "18 families in our area have accessed Family Horizons" with no way to identify which families these are.
+If you’re worried that your child’s school might know you’ve accessed the course - they cannot know this.
+They only see something like “18 families in our area have accessed Family Horizons” with no way to identify which families these are.

 Technical Service Providers